Carers Week

 “Their opinion and their views do count.
 They have a right to have their views heard and they have a right to be listened to.”

-You can read more from Heather Adamson our Carer Support Worker in Fife in our insight piece.
+You can read an insight piece from Heather Adamson our Carer Support Worker in Fife.

-Visit our Help for Carers page to explore available support.
-If someone you care about is admitted to hospital, the Menu of Questions for Carers is a useful guide to help you start conversations with staff.
+Visit our Help for Carers page to explore available support and read our Information for Carers booklet.
+If someone you care about is admitted to hospital, the Menu of Questions for Carers (created in partnership by Change Mental Health and Carers Trust Scotland) is a useful guide to help you start conversations with staff.
 It includes questions about diagnosis, treatment, discharge planning and your role as a carer.

 We offer Carer Support in Highland, Tayside, Fife and Dumfries and Galloway.
 Our Carer Support Workers have expertise and a detailed understanding of the issues that affect carers and people with mental illness through one-to-one emotional support or peer support groups.